 The new technology could help irrigate high-value sporting fields remotely and efficiently.
-For example, the intelligent sprinkler system would help a curator know whether irrigation has made a cricket pitch better for spin or pace entirely remotely, a significant efficiency improvement from the current practice which relies on a curators expert experience on the ground.
+For example, the intelligent sprinkler system would help a curator know whether irrigation has made a cricket pitch better for spin or pace entirely remotely, which would be a significant efficiency improvement from the current practice which relies on a curator’s expert experience on the ground.

 The CQU team is currently working with a Queensland Government manufacturing hub in Rockhampton to find a local manufacturer for the patented technology.

-"The project wouldn't be this successful without the support from ARDC," said Biplob.
+“The project wouldn’t be this successful without the support from the ARDC,” said Biplob.

 - This case study is featured in our 2021 impact booklet, Leading Australia to Data-Driven Research Impact.